Hishiro64/home-server/docs/2_OS Configuration.md

 ## sysctl.conf (Don't Use/Needs Testing)

-Trying to edge out improved performance, security, lower network latency, and faster networking.
+❗Trying to edge out improved performance, security, lower network latency, and faster networking.
 May vary based on use case.
 Needs testing and is incomplete:

 ```bash
 # ////////////////////////////////////////////////////////////////////////////////////////////